 Precious metals trading: everything you need to know

-Precious metals are as enticing for traders and investors as they are for jewellers and bankers.
+Precious metals are as enticing for traders as they are for jewellers and bankers.
 Learn everything you need to know about precious metals, including the different types and how you can take a position.

 What are the different types of metals?

 There are several kinds of metals that investors can take a position on.
 These are usually categorised as ‘precious’ or ‘base’.
 The most well-known precious metals are gold, silver, platinum and palladium, and the most well-known base metals are copper, lead, nickel and zinc.

 Precious metals are rare, organically occurring, metallic elementals that have an inherent value.
 They don’t usually oxidise or corrode, and they don’t naturally tarnish.
 The main precious metals are considered to be gold, silver, palladium and platinum – which are all used in jewellery, but which also have a range of different applications.

 Precious metals have been used for currency and jewellery throughout human history, and more recently, metals like gold are used in devices including iPhones and computer software.
 Some precious metals are seen as concrete stores of wealth during times of market uncertainty – known as safe havens.

 Base metals are common metals that will naturally oxidise, corrode or tarnish.
 Examples include copper, lead, nickel and zinc.
 These metals are used to make products such as copper pipes, or to make alloys such as nichrome – which is an alloy of nickel and chromium.

 Copper is also a popular sculpture material, with icons including the Statue of Liberty getting its green hue from oxidised copper.